1999 Ivorian coup d'état: Coup

-Following the mutiny of July 2000, four officials of the Rally of the Republicans (Rassemblement des républicains (RDR)) were also arrested during an investigation into a possible coup attempt.
-The RDR is the party of Alassane Dramane Ouattara, Félix Houphouët-Boigny's last Prime Minister and the political rival of the ousted former president Henri Konan Bédié.
+Following the mutiny of July 2000, four officials of the Rally of the Republicans (RDR) were also arrested during an investigation into a possible coup attempt.
+The RDR was the party of Alassane Ouattara, Félix Houphouët-Boigny's last Prime Minister and a political rival of Bédié.
 The four arrested officials, including Amadou Gon Coulibaly, the Deputy Secretary General of the RDR, were released without charge some days later.

 Despite the junta's denunciation of Ivoirité, the campaign against people of foreign origin continued.
 In April 2000, Robert Guéï expelled the representatives of the RDR from the government.
 A new constitution, approved by referendum on 23 July 2000, controversially barred all presidential candidates other than those whose parents were Ivorian, and Ouattara was disqualified from the 2000 presidential election.

 The tension between people from the north and the south still remained unsolved, as many people in the north are of foreign origin.
 Discrimination toward people originating in neighbouring countries is one of the cause of the Ivorian Civil War, which broke out in 2002.

 A presidential election was held on 22 October 2000.
-All of the major opposition candidates except for Laurent Koudou Gbagbo of the Ivorian Popular Front (FPI) were barred from standing.
+All of the major opposition candidates except for Laurent Gbagbo of the Ivorian Popular Front (FPI) were barred from standing.
 Guéï was defeated by Gbagbo but refused to recognize the result.
 Ouattara, excluded from this election, called for a new election.
 Street protests broke out, bringing Gbagbo to power, and Guéï fled to Gouessesso, near the Liberian border.
-Laurent Gbagbo took office as president on 26 October 2000.
+Gbagbo took office as president on 26 October 2000.

 On 13 November, Guéï recognised the legitimacy of the presidency of Gbagbo.
 On 10 December 2000, parliamentary elections were held and won by Gbagbo's Ivorian Popular Front.
 However, the election was not held in northern Ivory Coast because of the unrest related to the election boycott by the DRD until the by-election on 14 January 2001.